 but no person shall be added as a plaintiff without his consent signified in writing or in such other manner as may be authorised.

-(3) An application by any person for an order under paragraph (2) adding him as a defendant must, except with the leave of the Court, be supported by an affidavit showing his interest in the matters in dispute in the cause or matter.
+(3) An application by any person for an order under subrule (2) adding him as a defendant must, except with the leave of the Court, be supported by an affidavit showing his interest in the matters in dispute in the cause or matter.

+[Rule 6 amended in Gazette 28 Jun 2011 p.
+2552.]

 7. Change of parties by reason of death etc.

 (1) Where a party to an action dies or becomes bankrupt but the cause of action survives, the action shall not abate by reason of the death or bankruptcy.